Ttantivi/genre_pred/README.md

 # Genre_Pred
 This project was done in collaboration with Jeffrey Kuo, Bryan Wang, and Tessa Weiss at the University of California, Berkeley for Stat 254.
 Please note that the following is a simplified overview, and further information can be found in [Method_Details.pdf](https://github.com/Ttantivi/genre_pred/blob/main/Method_Details.pdf)

-Thie project builds upon the work of [fma](https://github.com/mdeff/fma) and [torchvggish](https://github.com/harritaylor/torchvggish).
+This project builds upon the work of [fma](https://github.com/mdeff/fma) and [torchvggish](https://github.com/harritaylor/torchvggish).

 ## Central Goal and Project Introduction
 The goal of our project was to reproduce state-of-the-art results in genre classification by utilizing convolutional neural networks (CNNs).
 We compared two different techniques to see which performed better: using a pretrained CNN (VGGish) as an embedding model for other classification models (SVM + XGBoost), and finetuning the pretrained CNN with additional layers for classifications.